The Neighbors: Income

 conditions and character of a neighborhood.

-The neighbors in the Juno / Luray neighborhood in Lexington are middle-income, making it a moderate income neighborhood.
+The neighbors in the Juno / Luray neighborhood in Lexington are lower-middle income, making it a below average income neighborhood.

 of U.S. neighborhoods.

 A neighborhood is far different if it is dominated by enlisted military personnel